facultymatt/angular-unsavedChanges/readme.md

 - Multiple forms on single page (prior versions has issues with this)

 ## API
-Provides three directives for use.
+Provides two directives for use.

-`unsaved-warning-group` Wrap your form and formClear elements.
-Required!

 `unsaved-warning-form` Add to forms you want to register with directive.

 `unsaved-warning-clear` Add to button or link that will disregard changes, preventing the messaging when user tries to navigate.

 ## Gotchas / Known Bugs

-*** Note you must wrap your forms and formClear buttons with `unsaved-warning-group` even if you are only using 1 form.

 *** Known issue: sometimes the form is removed from expected scope.
 Ie: in your controller `$scope.formName` no longer works.
 You might need to access `$scope.$$childTail.formName`.